top of page

 Your piercer is also able to help you with removing your jewelry temporarily.
 All piercings will begin to `shrink` very quickly when jewelry is removed making it challenging to put original jewelry back in.
 Retainers are available for just about any type of piercing and is much safer and healthier alternative than forcing your jewelry back in.
 If your jewelry has come out or been removed and you cannot get it back in with ease, do not force it.
 It is best to get in and see a piercer that you trust to have them help you with a reinsertion.
 We do not normally charge for this as we want your piercing to remain healthy and happy!
 It is also no problem to permanently remove your piercing as long as it is healthy when we do so.

-Touching your piercing with unwashed hands is the fasted way to get an infection as well as irritate your piercing which also increases your chances of developing scar tissue.
+Touching your piercing with unwashed hands is the fastest way to get an infection as well as irritate your piercing which also increases your chances of developing scar tissue.
 SO NO TOUCHY TOUCHY!

 Any clothing, pillow cases, hats etc. should be frequently washed or changed to reduce your chances of infection.
 If your piercing is constantly under stress from hats, belts, clothing etc. or is constantly being played with, it will drastically slow down the healing time.